EURO Challenge

 January 2025: Midwest Regional Orientation

-Late March to early April 2025: Midwest Preliminary Round (location TBD)
+Tuesday, April 1: Midwest Preliminary Round (location TBD)

 Late April to early May 2025: Semi-final and final round in New York City